OrbsCCG/Orbs-CCG-Wiki/rules/objects.md

 # Objects

 Objects are one of the basic card types in the game.
 They are permanents that are placed on the field and can have interesting static or activated abilities.
-Note that, for all cards (even objects), abilities with "Exhaust" as a cost are not usable the first turn they come into play unless the card has the Speedy ability.
+Note that, for all cards (even objects), abilities with "Exhaust" as a cost are not usable the first turn they come into play unless the card has the [Speedy](./glossary.md#speedy) keyword.

 ## Objects to Know